bexoo/gnashblade/README.md

 # Gnashblade

-A Python-based Guild Wars 2 trading bot that uses the DataWars2 and GW2 APIs to track item prices, calculate velocity metrics, identify profitable flips, and measure market competition.
-The project uses SQLite for data storage.
+A Python-based trading utility for Guild Wars 2 that uses the DataWars2 and GW2 APIs to track item prices, calculate velocity metrics, identify profitable flips, and measure market competition.

 ## Architecture